 The 8 Best Safety Razors

 This wiki has been updated 37 times since it was first published in May of 2015.
 Refined gentlemen know how important smooth facial skin is, and if you are one of those gentlemen, you can take your morning routine to the next level with a good safety razor.
 Coming in an array of elegant styles that are easy to care for, they are designed to provide a close, comfortable shave without any nicks and without leaving any bumps or redness.
 Some even offer adjustable blade gap width.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes